BOTSWANA 8 Days

 Nogatsaa-This area is remote and untouched, offering a genuine Botswana experience with hides overlooking grasslands, clay pans, and waterholes.
 It is hard to reach.

-Chobe Riverfront-is the most accessible area of the park <map>.
-This area has the most wildlife and is the top safari spot for tour operators.
-The main entrance (Sedudu) is close to Kasane town.
+Chobe Riverfront - this is the park’s easiest-to-reach area.
+It has the most wildlife and is the top safari spot for tour operators.
+The main entrance (Sedudu) is near Kasane. <map>

 Overnight: Chobe-Kasane region (3 nights)

-Chobe Game Lodge is the only permanent lodge inside the park and offers a ultimate safari experience.
+Chobe Game Lodge is the only permanent lodge inside the park and offers an ultimate safari experience.

-<Read more> on the many accommodations choices outside of park.
+<Read more> on the many accommodation choices outside of the park.

 Houseboats are a great alternative.

-—Chobe houseboats offer guests a unique safari experience without ever having to leave the comfort of their floating lodge.
+—Chobe houseboats give guests a unique safari experience while staying comfortably on the floating lodge.

 DAYS 3 and 4

-Two (2) exciting days at Chobe National Park featuring one of the greatest concentrations of game in all of Africa.
+Your journey continues with two (2) more days at Chobe National Park, home of the greatest concentrations of game in Africa.

 Chobe is famous for large groups of elephants, hippos, and Cape buffalo that gather by the Chobe River during the dry season.
 Lions, antelopes, and many other animals live nearby in the forests and lagoons.